Code-Institute-Submissions/nicer-tours/README.md

 - [W3Schools.com](https://www.w3schools.com/) was used extensively for research for this project.

+- [Stack Overflow](https://stackoverflow.com/) has been a fountain of knowledge in the production of this project.

 - The [Rosie Odenkirk resumé project](https://justin-sawyer.github.io/ucd-resume/index.html)

 - Where other 'non-original' code has been used, it has been credited within the html and css files.